tevador/hashx/README.md

 Because HashX is meant to be used in proof-of-work schemes and client puzzles, the input is a 64-bit counter value.
 If you need to hash arbitrary data, build with `-DHASHX_BLOCK_MODE=ON`.
 This will change the API to accept `const void*, size_t` instead of `uint64_t`.
-However, it is strongly recommended to use the counter mode, which is up to 50% faster for short inputs.
+However, it is strongly recommended to use the counter mode, which is almost twice faster for short inputs.

 ### Hash size (default: 32)